 OSSI provides leasing warehouse and distribution services to Avid.
-Revenues from the said transactions amounting to P4.0 million in 2018, P4.5 million in 2017 and P3.9 million in 2016 are presented as part of Rendering of Services account under the Revenues account in the statements of comprehensive income.
+Revenues from the said transactions are presented as part of Rendering of Services account under the Revenues account in the statements of comprehensive income.

-The outstanding receivables arising from these transactions, which are generally unsecured, noninterest-bearing and settled through cash within 30 to 60 days, amounts to P0.8 million and P1.1 million as of December 31, 2018 and 2017, respectively, and is presented as part of Trade receivables under the Trade and Other Receivables account in the statements of financial position (see Note 6).
+The outstanding receivables arising from these transactions, which are generally unsecured, noninterest-bearing and settled through cash within 30 to 60 days, is presented as part of Trade receivables under the Trade and Other Receivables account in the statements of financial position (see Note 6).